mostafa-abokhadra/backEndRef/nodeJs/0-intro.md

 - it is not a language, it's not a framework , it's a run time environment

 ### ECMA SCRIPT stroy
-- list to the story and the difference between ECMAscript and js[here](https://youtu.be/HXpPKhWOkAs?si=8LoZL3M57CzPTIpo)
+- list to the story and the difference between ECMAscript and js [here](https://youtu.be/HXpPKhWOkAs?si=8LoZL3M57CzPTIpo)

 ### JS engine
 - it is the program that converts js code to the machine code, each browser has it's own engine